RIOT-OS/RIOT/doc/doxygen/src/creating-modules.md

 ## creating glue-code for existing modules

 After creating a new pseudomodule, make sure to add your glue functions.
-The perfect location would be inside the base-module your glueing to.
+The perfect location would be inside the base-module you are glueing to.

 Example:
 When adding glue-code for the PSA_CRYPTO-module, you need to: